Sports Drinks and Young Athletes

 Are sports drinks good for young athletes?
 Or, are they bad for them?

 Is it the beverage?
 Or is it user error?

 Young athletes guzzle sports drinks on the fields and courts across America.
-From pee wee soccer to elite high school sports, the popularity and consumption of sports drinks is on the rise in children and teens, and it’s not limited to the athlete.
+From pee wee soccer to elite high school sports, their popularity and consumption is on the rise, and it’s not limited to the athlete.